 How does this translate from my current financial situation and lifestyle?

 Getting a solid hold on how your new living costs will affect you, you need to totally understand your present financial situation.
 This can be made possible by using a money planner to determine your current spend and disposable income.
-“Sorted” is a standalone money planner NZ website that can help you through the whole planning process and it is quite handy!
-It’s very user-friendly and one of the best in terms of making adequate money planning routine – Check it out here!
+We have created a tool to help you do this.
+It can help you through the whole planning process and it is quite handy!

 By setting up a detailed list that contains all your outgoing spending, you will also be able to address all the not-so-frequent expenses that pops up all of a sudden for example, insurances, coupled with additional spendings that comes up without any prior notice such as car maintenance and damages!